7nolikov/7nolikov.github.io/7nolikov/content/posts/testcontainers-docker-compose-module.md

 categories: [testing]
 ---

-Using **Docker Compose module** with Testcontainers you can simplify testing for applications that rely on multiple services like:
+Using **Docker Compose module** with Testcontainers you can simplify testing for applications that rely on multiple services like databases, APIs and message queues.

-- Databases
-- APIs
-- Message queues

 This approach ensures that all dependencies start and work together as expected in a controlled, reproducible environment during your Java tests.